anhle199/anhle199/README.md

 - 👋 Hi, I’m Hoang Anh Le.
-- 📚 I’m a senior student, majoring in Software Engineering at the University of Science - VNUHCM.
+- 📚 I’m a final-year student, majoring in Software Engineering at the University of Science - VNUHCM.
-- 🧑🏻‍💻 I'm currently working as a Software Engineer at the Nexpando JSC.
+- 🧑🏻‍💻 I'm currently working as a Backend Engineer at the Nexpando JSC.
 - 📫 Contact: [email](mailto:lehoanganh.le2001@gmail.com) or [linkedin](https://www.linkedin.com/in/lehoanganh2001/).
 - Gitlab: https://gitlab.com/anhle199